segmentio/segment-docs/src/personas/audiences/index.md

 Personas provides dynamic ETAs for Audiences that you sync to downstream tools.
 Once an Audience that you've created finishes computing, Personas will display a progress bar in a Destination's tile that indicates how much time remains before the sync completes.

 To view this sync information, navigate to **Personas > Audiences > Overview**.
 Personas displays the latest sync information in the **Destinations** section of the Audience Overview tab.
-In the Destinations section, you'll also find information about any sync issues, including failed syncs.

 > info "Real-time and batch syncs"
 > Personas doesn't display sync ETAs for real-time Audiences, because events for real-time Audiences sync to Destinations on a continual basis.
 Sync ETAs within Personas correspond only to non-real-time Audiences.

+#### Sync event generation

+You can use Personas event generation to view information about any issues that occur **before** Segment syncs an Audience to a downstream Destination.
+Event generation shows a sync history that displays common errors, like broken permissions, terms of service issues, and failed syncs.

+To access event generation, select the sync Destination's tile in the Audiences Overview tab, then select the **Syncs** tab from the overlay pane.

+For information on any **delivery** issues that might occur when Segment attempts to sync your Audience with a Destination, access the Destination's [event delivery tool](https://segment.com/docs/connections/event-delivery/).

 ## Understanding compute times